 Change up the pecans: You could add sugar free chocolate chips into the batter.
 Or replace the pecans with either chopped almonds, hazelnuts or walnuts.

-For a simple cream cheese frosting, mix 1 cup / 240g cream cheese, 4 tablespoon powdered sweetener and 1 teaspoon vanilla extract.
-Spread over the top of the keto pumpkin bread.
+Add a cream cheese frosting: Mix 1 cup / 240g cream cheese, 4 tablespoon powdered sweetener and 1 teaspoon vanilla extract.
+Spread over the top of the bread.

 Yes!
 If you want to use this batter for muffins, reduce the oven time to 25-30 minutes.
 Muffins always cook quicker than a single loaf.

 Simply omit the sweetener.
 Option to also omit the pumpkin spice mix and add 2 teaspoons of turmeric instead.